ihjacobs925/react_es6_global/11-film-3-unidirectional.md

 You've taken the `isFave` state out of `Fave` and will be passing a prop called `isFave` instead.
 In the `Fave` component, replace `this.state.isFave` with `this.props.isFave`.
 You'll send that information down from a parent component that knows this info.

 This is all you need to change in `Fave.js`!
 It will still check to see if the user has clicked the fave toggle button.
-The difference is that once the user clicks, instead of changing the `faves` array directly, the `handleClick` function will instead call `onFaveToggle` to do it instead.
+The difference is that once the user clicks, instead of just changing the color of the fave icon, the `handleClick` function will instead call `onFaveToggle` to add/remove that film from the faves array in <code>App.js</code>.

 You'll define `onFaveToggle` in a higher component.